rafaelchiti/react-flexbox-layout/README.md

 * `justifyItems: (left|center|right)`: how to horizontally align children relative to this element. applies when no elements have `flexGrow`
 * `gutter: number`: amount of spacing between child elements
 * `gutterUnit: string`: e.g., `px`, `rem`
-* `onLayout: func`: called after flexbox layout has been calculated (mainly used for IE9)
+* `onLayout: func`: called after flexbox layout has been calculated (only use it if you really know why you need it)
 * `children: node(s)`: if you'd like to apply additional layout customization, use an `HLayoutItem` (see below)

 ### `HLayoutItem`